 Do you know the difference between a budget and a forecast?
 How do you start setting up a budget?
-Are there budgeting mistakes you should be avoiding and how important is to have a forecast?
+Are there budgeting mistakes you should be avoiding and how important is it to have a forecast?

 In this podcast episode, Alison Pidgeon speaks with Julie Herres about budgeting and forecasting for your group practice.